 Do The Coffins Represent Burke & Hare’s Victims?

 Perhaps it’s purely coincidence that Burke and Hare murdered seventeen people and there were seventeen coffins found by the schoolboys out rabbiting on Arthur’s Seat that day.
+If you don’t know their story, and have time to dive down a rabbit hole, then take a look at my blog on the Complete History of Burke and Hare.

 One of the arguments for the Burke and Hare link is explained brilliantly by Simpson and Menefee who carried out an analysis of the coffins in the late 90s.
 The latter a Senior Associate of the Centre for National Security Law at the University of Virginia, the former now a curator at the Museum of Edinburgh.